lorn666/lorn666.github.io/_pages/about.md

 # 📖 Educations

-- 2022.06 - Present B.Sc. in Mathematics & Statistics, Sichuan University
+- 2022.06 - Present, B.Sc. in Mathematics & Statistics, Sichuan University
 - *2025.01 - 2025.05*, Exchange at University of California, Berkeley